openedx/edx-documentation/en_us/open_edx_release_notes/source/dogwood.rst

  :local:

+..
+These notes will be cleaned up for the final release:

  "shoppingcart" functional should be considered deprecated as of Dogwood and will be removed in a future release.
 Similar services will be provided by "Otto" going forward

  Old code has been removed:
  Admin dashboard
  abtest_module

  Removed support for the outdated ispublic field on the Course Module, including its corresponding ACCESS_REQUIRE_STAFF_FOR_COURSE feature flag.
 Instead, operators should use COURSE_CATALOG_VISIBILITY_PERMISSION and COURSE_ABOUT_VISIBILITY_PERMISSION settings.

  Several unused and deprecated items have been removed from the edX Platform.

  The following list includes some of these items.

  The Checklist page previously available from the Studio Tools menu.